 The electric toothbrush is an innovative way to clean the teeth.
 Its vibration helps remove the bacteria and prevent plaque buildup more effectively than a traditional toothbrush.
 It also comes with various brushing modes depending on your teeth sensitivity and strength.
 A decent model may cost a bit more, but it’s usually worth every penny.

 As long as you brush your teeth properly and regularly, you will be able to prevent cavities, bad breath, and inflammation.
 Giving a charcoal toothbrush a try won’t hurt and is still considered safe as long as you use it appropriately and observe oral hygiene.
-Just don’t expect miraculous results and use an approved toothpaste!
+Just don’t expect miraculous results, and be sure to use an approved toothpaste!